parimalsatyal/neustadt.fr-metalsmith/src/essays/against-a-user-hostile-web.md

 - Minimize third-party dependencies like Google Fonts (you can [self-host them](https://google-webfonts-helper.herokuapp.com/fonts) instead).
 - Avoid ad networks (like the plague!) if possible.
 Serve your own ads by selling ad space the old school way if you're able.
 If not, explore privacy-respecting methods of serving ads, including developments powered by the blockchain (like the [Basic Attention Token](https://basicattentiontoken.org)).
 - Respect [Do Not Track](http://donottrack.us).
 - Carefully consider the benefits of hyper personalisation and retargeting.
-The benefits are debatable but the long term consequences might be desasterous.
+The benefits are debatable but the long term consequences might be disastrous.
 Ask yourself: would you be okay with a company collecting as much data (as you seek to collect) on your teenage daughter, your nephew in college, your husband or your grand-mother?
 - Consider business models where you actually respect your clients and your website visitors instead of using them.
 If you can't be honest about your business model with your client, maybe you need to ask questions.

 ## Thoughts and feedback